 As such since my DLB is unable to function properly, it is difficult to get a clear gauge for which implementation would perform better (the MyDictionary ArrayList implementation or the De La Brandis Trie implementation).
 Currently, my implementation with MyDictionary takes very little time if almost no time at all to solve a crossword.
 To discuss a small analysis of best case and worst case run times in both cases, I believe that regardless the DLB will triumph over the ArrayList implementation.
-The reason for this is because unlike the arraylist implementation, the DLB implementation does not require searching through all the words using a nested for loop.
+The reason for this is because unlike the ArrayList implementation, the DLB implementation does not require searching through all the words using a nested for loop.
 In fact, it only takes in one for loop, so runtimes will most definitely.
 I believe that in the worst case since the dictionary is such a huge list of words, if a word is located at the very end of the DLB, but is located at the very first entry of the arraylist implementation, then the arraylist implementation will be faster as it will take longer for the DLB to search for the specified word than it would for the ArrayList implementation, but this is an extremely rare case, and in most cases, the word to search for will be within the middle of list, so therefore, searching using a DLB would be a more appropriate method.